 1/4 cup water

-Cook garlic and ginger in oil until fragrant.
+Fry garlic and ginger with the oil until fragrant.
 Add sugar, oyster sauce, soy sauce and fish sauce and continue stirring.
 Add water and cook for another 30 seconds.

 In this video, the fish is breaded in a bag and fried as mentioned above (minus msg and pepper).
 Then at the end, the delicious soy sauce is made and added for a scrumptious presentation.